menu

 Overview

 Snyder is a tiny town located in the state of Colorado.
 With a population of 136 people and just one neighborhood, Snyder is the 239th largest community in Colorado.
-Much of the housing stock in Snyder was built prior to World War II, making it one of the older and more historic towns in the country.
+Snyder has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Housing costs in Snyder are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Colorado.